Getting StartedNext.js Pages Router

 pnpm run dev

 Head to your browser and open http://localhost:3000.
 You should see an input field.
 Test it out by entering a message and see the AI chatbot respond in real-time!
-Vercel AI SDK makes it fast and easy to build AI chat interfaces with Next.js.
+The AI SDK makes it fast and easy to build AI chat interfaces with Next.js.

-Update your Route Handler
+Update Your Route Handler

 app/api/chat/route.ts